How to Blink More at Your Computer

 According to a study by the American Academy of Optometry (AAO), staring at a computer screen resulted in fewer complete blinks—and higher incidents of digital eye strain and dry eyes.4

 First, remember that whenever you’re staring at a screen or on a device, you’re not going to blink as much, so make yourself blink more.
-Really flutter those lids.
+Flutter those lids.
 Think of it like giving your eyes a bath, shower, or a tall drink of water.
+Really focus on how to blink more at your computer.

 If you have trouble remembering to blink, a Japanese company, Masunaga Optical, may have the answer for you.
 They’ve developed the Masunaga Wink Glasses, which fog up one lens if you haven’t blinked within five seconds!
 4